PoCInnovation/Workshops/software/17.gRPC/README.md

 ## Step 5 - Shutdown properly

 ### :bookmark_tabs: **Description**:
-When you don't need the server to run anymore, or whenever the client has stopped sending their requests, when need to shut it down properly.
+When you don't need the server to run anymore, or whenever the client has stopped sending their requests, we need to shut it down properly.

 As you created the `Disconnect` method for the client, you only need to create the same method for the server that